bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

     **Project:**

-    Global Variables are no longer defined using the :ref:`configuration-editor` but in the :ref:`variables.yaml <variables-yaml>` file within your project.
+    Global Variables are no longer defined using the configuration editor but in the :ref:`variables.yaml <variables-yaml>` file within your project.

     By running the latest :ref:`migration-project` in your Designer, your existing